karnesh/molecool/README.md

 A Python package for analyzing and visualizing xyz files.
 For MolSSI Python Package development workshop.

-This repository is currently under development.
-To do a developmental install, download this repository and type
+To do a install, download this repository and type

-`pip install -e .`
+`pip install .`

 in the repository directory.